ilkkamtk/WSK/Week3/05-database.md

    2. Open https://users.metropolia.fi/phpMyAdmin/
    3. Select your database from the left sidebar
    4. Click on the `SQL` tab
-   5. Copy the content of the `example-database.sql` file and paste it into the SQL query window and press `Go`
+   5. Copy the content of the `cats-db.sql` file and paste it into the SQL query window and press `Go`
    6. Note that you need to use Metropolia network when accessing to mysql.metropolia.fi from your app (eduroam or VPN)
 1. **Optionally**, you can use local MySQL/MariaDB server for development.
    1. Install MariaDB or MySQL server on your computer.